 These sponsors are helping to make the webcam data available for wildlife biologists to continue their research of the pronghorn migration.
 Sponsorship is $100/month.
 Call 307-360-7689 for more information about sponsoring, or email email@example.com.
 Thank you!

 It may take up to a minute or more for the cam to first load - thanks for your patience!
 This camera uses a satellite and cell phone connection.
 It may be minutes to hours between herds during migration times (spring/fall) - herds move through in both directions.
 If your screen turns black while watching, move your mouse a little to reconnect.
 The camera moves to programmed location settings every few minutes.
 Camera administrators may move camera as well if logged in and monitoring camera view.
 Check the video highlights below and clips on the Video page for action of animals crossing the wildlife overpass.
-Mid-September through October, southerly migration of pronghorn picked up significantly with snowfall.
-Cattle off the forest and sorting operations with Green River Drift done by October 15th.
-Only occasional small groups of deer seen going by at much slower pace than pronghorn.
+Winter: The bulk of the pronghorn migration passed through going south in early November with the first snows.
+Winter views are mostly of occasional small groups of deer slowly grazing as they go both north and south across the overpass.
+They are difficult to see in the snow and sagebrush.

 Spring Migration Highlights